mspence2/pytentiostat/docs/use-cases/UC_CV.md

-Use Case: Cyclic Voltammetry on the JUAMI Potentiostat Intended User: Undergraduate Researcher at a University in Africa with Introductory Knowledge of Electrochemistry and Cyclic Voltammetry.
+Use Case: Cyclic Voltammetry on the JUAMI Potentiostat Intended User: Undergraduate student at a University in Africa with Introductory Knowledge of electrochemistry and cyclic voltammetry.
 The instructions in this UC assume that the student already has an electrochemical cell set up and ready for testing (working electrode, counter electrode, and possibly reference electrode are all in a proper beaker).

 As a test case - Mike will perform these instructions as someone with knowledge of electrochemistry but little knowledge of Python.

 Experimental Setup: